astralfrontier/astralfrontier.org-OLD/src/blog/2016-12-06-grand-adventure-damage.md

 In Grand Adventure, Scale is provided by difficulty rating and endurance.
 Higher difficulty costs more dice, while more endurance costs more Actions or more dice.
+Because your Pool dice are limited, you'll automatically need to dip into Twists more often to progress through a tougher Challenge.

 ### Good or bad, now or later